jacobeisenstein/gt-nlp-class/homeworks/homework-3.md

 # Deliverable 3 #

 Identify two more collocations of interest, for which the bigram count is at least 10.
+Compute their PMIs as well.
+Can you find something with a higher PMI than "Captain Ahab"?